-During transport, each animal must have access to unrestricted space so that they can stand in their natural position and can all lie down at the same time.
+During transport, each animal must be provided with enough unrestricted space so that they can stand in their natural position and can all lie down at the same time.
 The space available must comply at least with the values in the following table.